kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 	/
 	This man I cling to is not him
 	Rip, tear, rend limb from limb
-	He holds and heals and
+	He holds and heals and I do not die
-	He holds and heals and lets me cry
+	He soothes and in his arms I cry
 	/
+	Valindra crafts a salve to proffer
+	Vera becomes Rem's new stalker
+	The